-A lyrical journey through four moments in Earth’s past and their lessons for our future.
+A revelatory journey through four moments in Earth’s deep past, and their lessons for our future.

 "Strata, like its subject, is deep and richly layered with stories―of the planet, and of the people doggedly trying to decipher the tales locked within its rocks.
 It left me with a profound appreciation of our world, and the sheer amount of history upon which we stand."

-― Ed Yong, winner of the Pulitzer Prize and author of An Immense World
+― Ed Yong, Pulitzer Prize-winner and author of An Immense World

 "Like the earth itself, Strata is a work of many layers.
 It’s about the deep past, about how geologists work and think, about the great changes that have taken place in geological history and the ones that lie ahead.
 Laura Poppick is an elegant writer and an intrepid reporter."